 |Third Year:||Principal at the beginning||1,210.00|

 |Principal at the end||1,331.00|

-This process of calculation is known as compounding and the sum arrived at after compounding of initial amount is known as Future Value.
+This process of calculation is known as compounding and the sum arrived at after compounding of the initial amount is known as Future Value.
 In our example, the future value of $1000 is $1331 after 3 years @ 10% interest rate compounding annually.
-Similarly, a present value of $1331 is $1000 under same conditions.
+Similarly, a present value of $1331 is $1000 under the same conditions.

 Future Value Formula and its Explanation

 This was a very simple example.
 In practical use, there can be 20 years in place of just 3 and more frequent compounding as compared to annual.
-Following formula helps in determining the future value of any sum very easily.
+Following the formula helps in determining the future value of any sum very easily.